GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/RCMC.rst

 Test PCR
 ^^^^^^^^

-103. Following the Test PCR protocol, using the following variables:
+103. Following the :doc:`Test PCR protocol </protocols/biochem_and_analytics/genomics_sequencing/test_pcrs>`, using the following variables:

      - Use 3 µL of the 23 µL bead slurry for test PCR purposes.
 19 µL will be used in the real PCR, so :math:`\log_2(19/ 0.7) = 4.76` delta cycles.
      - Use the ``ligation_fwd`` and ``ligation_rev`` primers.